‘I Didn’t Know I Could Get My Suboxone Online’

 In most cases, your doctor will recommend some steps to improve gut health.
 They may prescribe laxatives for as-needed use, such as these:

-• Senna: This is a laxative taken once per day, which may contain stool softener.
+• Senna: This is a laxative taken once daily, which may contain stool softener.
 This is often prescribed to older adults who are taking opioids for long-term pain management, as it reduces the risk of constipation, but it does not alleviate existing constipation.
 If you have a history of constipation problems, your Suboxone physician might recommend this.

 • Saline laxatives with magnesium citrate: These have an onset of action about 30 to 180 minutes after they are taken.
 They are good for short-term relief.